 Wordiness, particularly in the introduction, will get you nowhere—and may turn off the reader.
 In fact, U.S. News & World Report noted that many schools have cut the essay length by as much as half.
 Pay attention to your word count, and be sure you don’t exceed the maximum length requirement.
 Many schools consider it far more impressive when a student’s writing is straightforward and succinct, rather than long and wordy.
 It is a skill that shows discipline and attention to detail, and one that the admissions committee knows will be valuable in the business world, whether a person is giving a presentation, pitching an idea or composing a report.
 However, it can still be easier to start out with more content and trim as needed.
 That way you can make sure you cover all the essential points.

 4. Highlight Your Unique Selling Points

-According to Bloomberg Businessweek, it’s important to reflect on what personal qualities or experiences might give you an edge over other prospective students.
+It’s important to reflect on what personal qualities or experiences might give you an edge over other prospective students.
 Share specific anecdotes and vivid details to make your essay more memorable and help distinguish you from other applicants.
 Many schools offer an optional additional essay, and it can be in your best interest to answer this question.
 Depending on the school’s essay prompts, it can be challenging to share everything that makes you a viable candidate within the confines of the required essay questions.
 Feel free to use the optional essay to present any facts or details that show a different side of you.
 If there are any inconsistencies in your academic or professional background, the optional essay is a great chance to address them.